michix10/Castro/FAQ.md

 ### What is DNS?
 The Domain Name System (DNS) is a hierarchical decentralized naming system for computers, services, or any resource connected to the Internet or a private network.
 It associates various information with domain names assigned to each of the participating entities.

+### What is SELinux?
+Security-Enhanced Linux (SELinux) is a Linux kernel security module that provides a mechanism for supporting access control security policies, including United States Department of Defense–style mandatory access controls (MAC).

 ## Not correct information
 ### Screen density
 Screen density calculation can be wrong.
 Android can not define your real DPI, because it scales it to the nearest constant (120, 240, 360, 480, or 640).